swiss-territorial-data-lab/proj-hetres/README.md

 ## Addendum

 ### Documentation
-The full documentation of the project is available on the STDL's technical website: **give link here...**
+The full documentation of the project is available on the [STDL's technical website](https://tech.stdl.ch/PROJ-HETRES/).

 ### Data